 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with U.S. generally accepted accounting principles.
 In connection with our audit of the year ended December 31, 2019, we identified a material weakness in our internal controls over our financial close and reporting process.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of annual or interim financial statements will not be prevented or detected and corrected on a timely basis.
-Our management has concluded that additional formal procedures need to be put in place in the financial close and reporting process to ensure that appropriate reviews occur on all financial reporting analysis in a timely manner.
-We also concluded that we did not maintain a sufficient complement of corporate employee personnel with appropriate levels of accounting and controls knowledge and experience commensurate with our financial reporting requirements to appropriately analyze record and disclose accounting matters completely and accurately.
+Our management has concluded that additional formal procedures need to be put in place in the financial close and reporting requirements to appropriate reviews occur on all financial reporting analysis in a timely manner.
+We also concluded that we did not maintain a sufficient complement of corporate employee personnel with appropriate levels of accounting matters completely and accurately.
 As this deficiency created a reasonable possibility that a material misstatement would not have been prevented or detected in a timely basis, management concluded that the control deficiency represented a material weakness and accordingly our internal control over financial reporting was not effective as of December 31, 2019.